simbrain/simbraindocs/src/docs/network/updateLogic.md

 ### Network Model Update Order

-Even with buffering there are cases where it matters what order network models are updated in.
-For example, it makes a difference whether a [Hebbian](synapses/hebbian.html) is updated before or after neuron update.
-Network models are updated in the following order:
+Buffering solves some but not all problems with update order.
+For example, it makes a difference whether a [Hebbian](synapses/hebbian.html) synapse is updated before or after neuron update.
+Thus, by default, network models are updated in the following determinate order:

 - Neuron
 - NeuronGroup